Surfshark B.V.: Technology

+In 2024, Surfshark launched an app for Apple TV and other new products – Alternative Number, Dedicated IP and a free data-leak checking tool.
+It also upgraded all of its VPN servers to 10Gbps.

+In 2025, Surfshark's VPN Bypasser feature was made available on all major platforms, and new Dedicated IP locations were added.
+The same year, Surfshark also launched FastTrack – VPN route optimization, and Everlink – patented self-healing VPN infrastructure for a stable VPN protection.

 Products and features

 Surfshark VPN

 A cybersecurity software that improves online safety, privacy, and censored content accessibility.
 A VPN routes traffic through a server, changes the IP address, and encrypts the device’s internet traffic.
 Surfshark VPN offers unlimited simultaneous connections and all essential VPN features.
 Available on: Windows, macOS, Linux, iOS, Android, Chrome, Firefox, Edge, routers, FireTV, and other smart TVs.